Yigenana/presentations/QCON/QCON18.md

 ProcessTimeSync-5   	    20	   4.109966063s
 ```

-^This is a somewhat oversimplified example of the performance differences when I run this reindexing process procedurally vs asyncronsly with Goroutines.
+^This is a somewhat oversimplified example of the performance differences when I run this reindexing process procedurally vs asynchronous with Goroutines.
 The improvements are not insignificant and in a distributed systems with 1 content change triggering hundreds of events, these improvements add up and have enables use to reach a consistent state with minimal impact or delay for consumers.

 ---